-You’ve been injured in a car accident that wasn’t your fault.
-Dealing with the after-effects of a car accident can be stressful, time-consuming and an exercise in frustration.
-After an accident, you may have encountered serious injuries, medical bills piling up, and the loss of your vehicle.
+If you’ve been injured in an accident that wasn’t your fault, you know how frustrating the after-effects are.
+Following a wreck, it can be stressful, time-consuming, and overwhelming.
+You may have encountered serious injuries, countless medical bills, and even the loss of your vehicle.

 We regularly handle claims where the insurance company and its insured refuse to accept responsibility for the claim.
 This has happened in cases where a person gets hit head-on, rear-ended or where the other driver disregarded a traffic control device.